0xshinobii/so101-rt-control/README.md

    systematically rather than averaging out (errors-in-variables).
 3. **Fake inertia swamps gravity.** Pinocchio armature 0.028 × 61.4 = 1.72 N·m per
    LSB — already 2.1× the empty lift gravity torque, with the wrong sign, 799 times.
-4. **Friction floor scaled ~18×** versus simulation, from the unmodelled 345:1 gearbox.

-The observed failure is not always the same shape — an earlier campaign drove the estimate negative, while this one leaves it near zero.
-The unfiltered regressor used here does not retain enough payload information at this encoder resolution;
-this does not rule out a differently filtered estimator or observer.
+4. **Friction floor scaled ~18×** versus simulation on an earlier 151 g run (`raw_mass = −0.175 kg` vs sim `−0.0096 kg`), consistent with an unmodelled datasheet 345:1 gearbox.
+The final campaign's motion estimates are small and positive instead — the failure shape is not unique.
+The unfiltered regressor used here does not retain enough payload information at this encoder resolution; this does not rule out a differently filtered estimator or observer.

 Causes 2–3 vanish at rest.
 Cause 1 does not.
 Hence the pivot: identify the mass **statically** from `Present_Current` (register 69) with a ±0.07 rad two-way